UPPMAX/HPC-python/docs/day2/pandas.rst

 Windowing Operations
 ^^^^^^^^^^^^^^^^^^^^

-There are 4 methods for evaluating other methods and functions over moving/expanding windows, usually specified as $n$ rows or time increments passed to the mandatory kwarg ``window``, with a similar API to GroupBy objects (most allow similar aggregating methods).
+There are 4 methods for evaluating other methods and functions over moving/expanding windows, usually specified as *n* rows or time increments passed to the mandatory kwarg ``window``, with a similar API to GroupBy objects (most allow similar aggregating methods).
 All windowing methods have a ``min_periods`` kwarg to specify the minimum number of valid data points a window must contain for the window to be passed to any subsequent functions; results for any windows that don't have enough data points will be filled with NaN.

 +---------------------------------+--------------------------+----------------+-----------+-----------------+
 | Method                          | Windowing Type           | Allows time-   | Allows 2D | Accepts GroupBy |